More than two dozen migrants detained after breaching Tijuana’s U.S.-Mexico border wall

-A group of 35 migrants was partially detained recently after they breached a border wall on the edge of the U.S.-Mexico border.
+A group of 35 migrants was partially detained after it breached a border wall on the edge of the U.S.-Mexico border.

 Video captured Wednesday and Thursday showed a group of 35 people, some carrying children, slipping through a broken section of fence on the shores of the Pacific Ocean and taking off down the beach.

-U.S. Border Patrol agents apprehended all but at least five of the migrants 200 yards of the border fence Thursday, who said they were mostly from Honduras traveling in a caravan.
+U.S. Border Patrol agents apprehended all but five of the migrants 200 yards of the border fence Thursday.
+The illegal immigrants said they were mostly from Honduras traveling in a caravan.

-Photojournalist Thomas Franklin, an assistant professor of multiplatform journalism at Montclair State University in New Jersey, captured video on Wednesday of another group of migrants squeezing through the fence at Playas de Tijuana and running down the shores of Border Field State Park.
+Photojournalist Thomas Franklin, an assistant professor of multiplatform journalism at Montclair State University in New Jersey, captured video on Wednesday of another group squeezing through the fence at Playas de Tijuana and running down the shores of Border Field State Park.

 Mr. Franklin came back the next day to see if the gap had been repaired.